 Along comes Jane, who has recently convinced her husband that they need to redecorate their sitting room, to give their home a new look.
 She sits down at the computer and starts searching on Google for ideas.
 What does she look for?

 Let’s say that she already has a sculpture in mind, but has no desire to display a bust of King George.
 She wants something more striking… something that makes a “statement”.
 So first of all, she looks for sculptures.
 Google’s algorithms are pretty smart.
 They recognize that Jane is in Melbourne, so they first show her items in Melbourne and the surrounding area – perhaps even all of Victoria.
 Unfortunately, the results are also cluttered with sculpting tools, history, blogs, museums and materials.

 So Jane may refine her search a bit, by looking for “Melbourne sculptors”, “Modern sculpture Melbourne” or “sculptures for sale Melbourne”.
 That last will eliminate much of the clutter, and focus on sites that mention sale on their page.

-And since your page mentions that your piece of modern sculpture will be on sale next week in Melbourne… you see where this is going, right?
-Jane didn’t read that art magazine and she doesn’t even know that gallery exists, much less know the owner.
-But she has now seen your work, and knows when and where she can get a closer look… even buy it, if she’s already fallen in love with it.
+And since your page mentions that your piece of modern sculpture will be on sale next week in Melbourne….. you see where this is going, right?
+Jane didn’t read that art magazine and she doesn’t even know the gallery exists, much less know about you and your art.
+Now she has seen your work, and knows when and where she can get a closer look… even buy it, if she’s already fallen in love with it.

-And like the visitors to the show, she’s qualified as a prospective buyer.
-She expressed interest in a particular type of art, and just as the gallery owner would have, Google passed her the information.
+Like the visitors to the show, she’s qualified as a prospective buyer.
+She expressed interest in a particular type of art, and just as the gallery did, Google passed her the information.
 The difference is, that gallery owner may know a thousand people around the world that are art lovers.
 Perhaps of the two hundred or so in Melbourne, she knows half of them.